-The Board of Trustees has delegated the day-to-day responsibility to the Headteacher, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Viewley Hill Academy and the Secretary of State for Education.
+The Board of Trustees has delegated the day-to-day responsibility to the headteacher as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between Viewley Hill Academy and the Secretary of State for Education.
 They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.

 The Finance and Resources Committee act as the audit committee for the Board of Trustees.
-The audit committee's role is to help the Trustees meet their responsibilities for risk management, having effective internal controls and the efficient and effective use of funds.
-The Finance and Resources Committee is therefore part of the financial governance arrangements of the academy.
+The audit committee's role is to help the Governors meet their responsibilities for risk management, having effective internal controls and the efficient and effective use of funds.
+The audit committee is therefore part of the financial governance arrangements of the academy.
 The audit committee acts on the authority delegated to it by the Trustees and has appropriate terms of reference and a clear reporting line to that body.